top of page

 SUPPORT FOR A LOW CARBON HEAVY VEHICLE FLEET

-Hiringa is currently building the fourth high capacity refuelling station to service the heavy transport market and provide a zero emission alternative to transport operators and users.
+Hiringa has built 4 high capacity refuelling stations to service the heavy transport market and provide a zero emission alternative to transport operators and users.

 EMPLOYMENT OPPORTUNITIES